Useful information for Georgia

 POPULATION

-Total population of Georgia is 3,729,600 (2018).
+The total population of Georgia is 3,997,000 (2022).

-Here, several ethical people coexist.
-The majority are Georgian (86.8%), followed by Azeris (6.2%), Armenian (4.5%), Russians (0.7%) and others (2.8%) (2014).
+Several ethnic groups coexist.
+The majority are Georgian (86.8%), followed by Azeris (6.2%), Armenians (4.5%), Russians (0.7%) and others (2.8%) (2014).

 Religion

-Besides ethnicity, several religions are also present.
+In addition to ethnicity, several religions are also present.

-The official religion is Orthodoxy and the majority of the population is Orthodox (83.9%), followed by Muslims (9.9%), Armenian Gregorians (3.9%) and Catholics (0.8%). , Jews (0.1%) and representatives of other religions (0.8%).
-0.6% of the population is not religious at all.
-(According to the description of 2002).
+The official religion is Orthodoxy, and the majority of the population is Orthodox (83.9%), followed by Muslims (9.9%), Armenian Gregorians (3.9%) and Catholics (0.8%).
+The remainer of the population is made up of Jews (0.1%) and representatives of other religions (0.8%).
+0.6% of the population has no religion.
+(According to 2002 description).

 GOOD MANNERS